E-Rate: Filtering requirements

 The Children's Internet Protection Act, passed in the year 2000, stipulates that in order to receive E-Rate funding, schools and libraries are required to block or filter internet access to pictures that are: (a) obscene; (b) child pornography; or (c) harmful to minors (for computers that are accessed by minors).

 Modernization

 On July 23, 2014, the FCC adopted a broad overhaul of the E-Rate program, named the E-Rate Modernization order.
 The order focused on expanding subsidies for Wi-Fi to a target of $1 billion a year.
 The move followed a month after a request for reform by president Barack Obama, who had advocated reform of the program during his presidential candidacy in 2007.
 The move was embraced by many in the telecommunications industry, including Comcast, Cisco, and PCIA - The Wireless Infrastructure Association.
 The reform was also lauded by the American Library Association.

 In November 2014, FCC chairman Tom Wheeler proposed the first increase in the E-Rate budget, an increase of $1.5 billion.
-In December 2014, the FCC approved the increase by a vote of 3–2, raising the total budget from 2.4 to 3.9 billion.
+In December 2014, the FCC approved the increase by a vote of 3–2, raising the total budget from $2.4 to $3.9 billion.

+In October 2025, the FCC under chairman Brendan Carr voted 2-1 to end funding to provide Wi-Fi hotspots that could be used off premises and on school buses.
+In June 2026, Carr proposed to scale back or eliminate E-Rate, stating that the program had increased children's screen time.

+In June 2026, the FCC released a Notice of Proposed Rulemaking asking if the E-Rate program had fulfilled it's mission and should be limited or sunset.
+Advocates said the program remained critical, and the Schools, Health & Libraries Broadband coalition and the American Library Association launched the Save Our E-Rate campaign to encourage schools, libraries, and communities to file comments in the proceeding.